nanoporetech/modkit/advanced_usage.md

             across the length of the reference sequence.

 Options:
+  -t, --threads <THREADS>              Number of threads to use [default: 4]
+      --log-filepath <LOG_FILEPATH>    Specify a file for debug logs to be written to, otherwise ignore them.
+Setting a file is recommended.
+  -p, --percentiles <PERCENTILES>      Percentiles to calculate, a space separated list of floats. [default:
+                                       0.1,0.5,0.9]
   -n, --num-reads <NUM_READS>          Max number of reads to use, especially recommended when using
                                        a large BAM without an index.
 If an indexed BAM is provided, the reads will be sampled evenly over the length of the aligned reference.
 If a region is passed with the --region option, they will be sampled over the genomic region. [default:
                                        10042]
+  -f, --sampling-frac <SAMPLING_FRAC>  Instead of using a defined number of reads, specify a
-  -f, --sampling-frac <SAMPLING_FRAC>  Fraction of reads to sample, for example 0.1 will sample
-                                       1/10th of the reads.
+                                       fraction of reads to sample, for example 0.1 will sample 1/10th of the reads.
+      --no-filtering                   Do not perform any filtering, include all mod base calls in output.
+See filtering.md for details on filtering.
+  -s, --seed <SEED>                    Random seed for deterministic running, the default is
+                                       non-deterministic.
+      --region <REGION>                Process only the specified region of the BAM when collecting probabilities.
+Format should be <chrom_name>:<start>-<end> or
+                                       <chrom_name>.

   -i, --interval-size <INTERVAL_SIZE>  Interval chunk size to process concurrently.
 Smaller interval
                                        chunk sizes will use less memory but incur more overhead.
                                        Only used when sampling probs from an indexed bam. [default:
                                        1000000]
-      --no-filtering                   Do not perform any filtering, include all mod base calls in output.
-See filtering.md for details on filtering.
-      --region <REGION>                Process only the specified region of the BAM when performing pileup.
-Format should be <chrom_name>:<start>-<end>.
-  -t, --threads <THREADS>              Number of threads to use. [default: 4] -s, --seed <SEED>                    Random seed for deterministic running, the default is
-                                       non-deterministic.
-  -p, --percentiles <PERCENTILES>      Percentiles to calculate, a space separated list of floats. [default:
-                                       0.1,0.5,0.9]
-      --log-filepath <LOG_FILEPATH>    Specify a file for debug logs to be written to, otherwise ignore them.
-Setting a file is recommended.
-  -h, --help                           Print help information.
+  -h, --help                           Print help information
 ```

 ## summary